-As outlined in the Five Year Plan (posted on the website), despite strong operational and financial performance, the Authority is not able to fund such capital projects entirely from internally-generated cash flows.
-Additional financing is likely required by 2017.
+As outlined in the Five Year Plan, despite strong operational and financial performance, the Authority is not able to fund such capital projects entirely from internally-generated cash flows.
+Additional financing is likely required in early 2018.

 In the past, the Authority has relied on ad valorem tax bonds to help fund its capital infrastructure investments, but it may also consider interim financing alternatives to provide added liquidity in the next few years.
 As the capital improvement plan is implemented, the Authority will balance the infrastructure needs against available cash and funding resources to provide the greatest return on investment to the taxpayers in the form of jobs and economic growth.